railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 The product type indicates if the product is handled in stock management and if Open ERP manages its procurement.
 The three distinct product types are:

-* :guilabel:`Stockable Product` : this product is used in stock management and its replenishment is more or less automated as defined by the rules established in the system.
+* :guilabel:`Stockable Product` : This product is used in stock management and its replenishment is more or less automated as defined by the rules established in the system.
 Examples, a bicycle, a computer or a central heating system.

-* :guilabel:`Consumable` : handled in stock management, you can receive it, deliver it and make it.
+* :guilabel:`Consumable` : This product is handled in stock management, you can receive it, deliver it and make it.
-  But its stock level isn't managed by the system.
-Open ERP assumes that you've got sufficient levels in stock at all time, so it doesn't restock it automatically.
+  But its stock level is not managed by the system.
+Open ERP assumes that you have got sufficient levels in stock at all time, so it does not restock it automatically.
 Example, nails.

-* :guilabel:`Service` : doesn't appear in the various stock operations.
+* :guilabel:`Service` : It does not appear in the various stock operations.
 Example, a consulting service.

 Procure Methods – Make to Stock and Make to Order